JhonathanMusa/change-background-color/README.md

-# js-practice2
+# change-background-color
-Simple project with Javascript
+Simple project with Javascript, vue to change the background color